Variability of the X-ray obscuring wind in Mrk 335 with XMM-Newton/RGS: Conclusion

 We presented results from a coordinated \xmm/\nustar\ campaign on \mrk\ in June 2021, complemented by long-term \swift\ monitoring.
 The source was observed in an intermediate-flux state, enabling a detailed high-resolution study of the ionised obscurer with the RGS and, for the first time in \mrk, a time-resolved characterisation of its variability on day timescales.
 Our main results are:

-\begin{itemize} \item \textit{Three-phase obscurer.} The stacked RGS spectrum reveals three photoionised absorption components with time-averaged ionisation parameters of $\log\xi \simeq 3.63$ (high-$\xi$), $3.10$ (mid-$\xi$), and $2.01$ (low-$\xi$), outflowing at $|v_{\rm out}|\simeq 5900$, $3200$, and $2150$~km~s$^{-1}$, respectively.
-Their ionisation structure and column densities are broadly consistent with those inferred during the intermediate-flux \xmm\ observation in 2009 \citep{Longinotti13}, suggesting that similar multi-phase obscuration recurs in \mrk\ over decade timescales.
+\begin{itemize} \item \textit{Three-phase obscurer.} The stacked RGS spectrum reveals three photoionised absorption components with time-averaged ionisation parameters of $\log\xi \simeq 3.69$ (high-$\xi$), $2.97$ (mid-$\xi$), and $1.91$ (low-$\xi$), outflowing at $|v_{\rm out}|\simeq 5800$, $3200$, and $2100$~km~s$^{-1}$, respectively.
+Their ionisation structure and column densities are broadly consistent with those inferred during the intermediate-flux \xmm\ observation in 2009 \citep{Longinotti13}, suggesting that similar multi-phase obscuration persists in \mrk\ over decade timescales.

-\item \textit{Day-scale variability and clumpiness.} Across the five consecutive RGS spectra, all three phases vary in column density and ionisation parameter, and show changes in outflow velocity.
-The strong day-scale changes in $N_{\rm H}$ and transmission favour a clumpy, inhomogeneous obscurer rather than a uniform screen.
+\item \textit{Day-scale variability and clumpiness.} Across the five consecutive RGS spectra, all three phases show variability in column density, ionisation parameter, and outflow velocity.
+Under the assumption of constant covering factor, the strong day-scale changes in opacity are interpreted primarily as changes in $N_{\rm H}$ and transmission, favouring a clumpy, inhomogeneous obscurer rather than a uniform absorbing screen.

-\item \textit{Flare-associated changes.} The most prominent event is an extreme drop in column density of the low-$\xi$ absorber component during the flare in Epoch~4, consistent with a rapid decrease in line-of-sight opacity.
-Together with the velocity increase observed in Epoch~5, this behaviour is consistent with the enhanced radiation field modifying the wind structure and possibly contributing to radiative acceleration, particularly for the coldest phase.
+\item \textit{Flare-associated changes.} The most prominent event is the sharp drop in column density of the low-$\xi$ absorber during the flare in Epoch~4, consistent with a rapid decrease in line-of-sight opacity.
+Together with the velocity increase observed in Epoch~5, this behaviour may indicate that the enhanced radiation field modifies the wind structure and contributes to the acceleration of the absorbing gas, particularly for the lowest-ionisation phase.

 \item \textit{Different response times across phases.} The high-$\xi$ component shows the clearest response to changes in the ionising luminosity, consistent with a location closer to the central engine than the lower-ionisation phases.
 The low-$\xi$ component shows at most a delayed response of order $\sim$1 day, which, if confirmed with denser sampling, would place it further out.